Building Around Doppelgang

 Discover the secrets of Doppelgang in MTG.
 This guide offers expert strategies and tips to build decks that leverage Doppelgang's unique abilities for victory.

-Some cards embody the essence of an archetype so well you have to stop and appreciate them.
-Doppelgang is the pure distillation of over-the-top Simic nonsense to the point where you don’t need to have any other cards in the entire deck that support Simic nonsense, and you’ll still do a lot of Simic nonsense with this thing.
+Some cards embody the essence of an archetype so well that you have to stop and appreciate them.
+Doppelgang is the pure distillation of over-the-top Simic nonsense to the point where you don't need to have any other cards in the entire deck that support Simic nonsense, and you'll still do a lot of Simic nonsense with this thing.
 This article is going to deviate a bit from my usual single-deck format because I built this card a couple of different ways and still feel like there is plenty of untapped potential.

 What does this card want?